 What about existing licenses?
 You can integrate current licenses, so for example when you have an E3 license – no further investment is needed except for Azure resource consumption.

 Remote Desktop Modern Infrastructure is the official name of the shorter version, named RDmi.
 Microsoft was always very open in the communication of RDmi and announced the development of the product just before Ignite 2017.
-Microsoft RDmi is the technology behind Windows Virtual Desktop, therefore now with the different roles placed in the management plane.
+Microsoft RDmi is the technology behind Azure Virtual Desktop, therefore now with the different roles placed in the management plane.
 The customer doesn’t need to manage the infrastructure or better say the real engine behind this solution.

-Keep in mind: Microsoft didn’t release RDmi at Ignite and will use the infrastructure to further built Windows Virtual Desktops to a mature and hybrid-cloud product.
+Keep in mind: Microsoft didn’t release RDmi at Ignite and will use the infrastructure to further built Azure Virtual Desktops to a mature and hybrid-cloud product.
 Everyone was expecting RDmi from what I’ve heard, so this is a major change in strategy of Microsoft!

 Microsoft acquires FSLogix